spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/responsive-images/customizing-the-rendered-output.md

 - `responsiveImage.blade.php`: will be used to render media with responsive images without a tiny placeholder
 - `responsiveImageWithPlaceholder`: will be used to render media with responsive images including a tiny placeholder.

-You may modify these files to your heart's content.
+You may modify these published views to your heart's content.